 to be friends.

 The ball bounced twice before hitting the table.
-There wasn't enough energy to break the jar, but it was sent spinning down the table, strewing bugs and bits of flowers across the table toward Lennie.
+There wasn't enough force to break the jar, but it was sent spinning down the table, strewing bugs and bits of flowers across the table toward Lennie.
 He grabbed one of the pieces of chocolate and popped it into his mouth, then reached for the other before it disappeared from view.
-That too, went into his mouth.
+That too went into his mouth.

 Angela and the boys stood wide eyed as they looked at Lennie.
 One of the boys had his mouth open.
 It was a moment before anything happened.
 Finally, Angela started to giggle.
 The smallest of the boys broke and ran for the school building while the two others started to shout: "Hey, the new kid just ate some bugs!"